top of page

 Shauna Cody

-In her professional life, Shauna has devoted many years to Business, Social Services, and Hospitality.
-She holds a profound respect for the Indigenous teachings and the wisdom they offer.
-Shauna credits her life experiences and education to her parents, who instilled in her the most essential lesson of all:
+In her professional journey, Shauna has dedicated many years to Business, Social Services, and Hospitality.
+She holds deep respect for Indigenous teachings and the wisdom they share.
+She credits her life experiences and her most significant education to her parents, who imparted the most essential lesson of all:

 Robert Maytwayashing